 Studying doesn't come naturally to all of us, and it can be hard to get into the right routine.

 But with the right approach, anyone can set themselves up with an unbreakable study routine.
-In this special guest post, William Kennedy from New to Code shares his best advice for building a perfect study routine, from creating a plan all the way through to achieving your goals.
+In this special guest post, blogger William Kennedy shares his best advice for building a perfect study routine, from creating a plan all the way through to achieving your goals.

 Take it away, William!